Khangnguyen04/seattle-crime-data/README.md

         - Use a 'count(distinct) function to count how many communities show up on the data, and use 'distinct' to eliminate duplicate values

     *  The next query is almost identical to the 'offenses_per_year' CTE in analysis 5.
-However, I replaced 'offense' in the subquery to 'mcpp' to group crimes by the MCPP community.
-I also replaced 'sum' in the parent query with 'round((avg))' to find the average crimes per year in a community
+However, I replaced 'offense' in the CTE to 'mcpp' to group crimes by the MCPP community.
+I also replaced 'sum' in the query after it with 'round((avg))' to find the average crimes per year in a community, and finally I join the 'mcpp_population' table to the 'sdp_crime_data' table in order to pull population sizes in each community to see if higher populations correlate with crime rates.

-        * Subquery
+        * CTE

             - Use 'date_part' to part out year value of timestamp